-Look, I’m sorry, if you’re burying your face in a book and cherry picking hateful bits to pack into your hateful bullets, and you can’t look up from that book to look with love into the eyes and hearts of your sons and your daughters and your neighbors, then you are doing exactly what it was that Jesus fought against.
+Look, I’m sorry, if you’re burying your face in a book and picking around for bits to weaponize against others, and you can’t look up from that book to look with love into the eyes and hearts of your sons and your daughters and your neighbors, then you are doing exactly what it was that Jesus fought against.
 You think those Pharisees couldn’t quote scripture back at Jesus?
 They did it all the time.
 What Jesus was fighting for was the spirit of love and mercy that is alive in holy scripture.
 This is the spirit that moves us beyond the pages of the Good Book and into lives of love mercy.

 “Stop right there!
 We are about love and mercy.
 We don’t teach people to kick kids out when they come out.
 We teach them to love the sinner and hate the sin.”
 Here we go.
 When you hate how someone loves, you hate that person.
 How one loves, who one loves is a precious and intimate and integral part of any person.
 In a world that is so full of hate, with our hearts so susceptible to hate, you shouldn’t have any time to waste worrying about how people love.

 “Oh, we’re not saying that having certain sexual orientations is a sin.
 It’s doing certain acts.”
 Now if by acts you mean acts of abuse, acts of violation, acts of domination, using sexuality as a weapon, then, yes, we can talk about sin.
-But no, prodigal churches are condemning acts of love between two consenting adults.
-They are saying, “You can be who you are, but you can’t be who you are in your actions, you can’t act according to how you are and be in love and express your love with the one you love.
-We hate that.”
-Hating that is hating the so-called “sinner.”
+But no, prodigal churches are condemning expressions of love between two consenting adults.
+They are saying, “You can be who you are, but you can’t really be who you are.
+You must deny who you are.
+You must cut out your love, burn out your need to share and express love with the one you love.”
+These messages are not loving.
+They are hateful.

 This is prodigal.
 This is a waste.
+This does so much damage.
 It’s a waste of life, of life force, of human vitality.
 This is about throwing away gifts that we have been given.
 And, yes, sexuality is a gift, from God, whatever gender God has created that sexuality to find love with.
 A gift from God is the opposite of an abomination.

 Now, like all other human powers, this gift of sexuality can be used for good or abused for ill, used for life or abused for death, used for love or abused for hate.
 Apparently we has humans are fallen from perfection and we are very susceptible to abusing our powers.
 All of us, with all our various human powers.
-But our powers are gifts from God, at their heart – gifts from a God of love and mercy.
-It is love and mercy that these powers must serve.
+But our powers are gifts from God, at their heart – gifts from a God of love and mercy, gifts that can be redeemed to serve love and mercy.

 When we find that we have abused those gifts and gotten ourselves face down in the much of hate and hypocrisy, we need to pick ourselves up and turn ourselves around and head back humbly and accept the embrace of our mercifully merciful God.

-At this church, First Congregational Church of Walla Walla, having been officially Open & Affirming of LBGTQ orientations for a decade-and-a-half, we are part of the effort of the institution of Christianity humbly turning itself around.
+At this church, First Congregational Church of Walla Walla, having been officially Open & Affirming of LGBTQ+ orientations for almost two decades, we are part of the effort of the institution of Christianity humbly turning itself around.
 We are one part of this great historical effort of the prodigal father of the Church saying to the cast off gay kid, queer kid, trans kid, “I’m sorry.
 I messed up.
 I denied who you are and this is dead wrong.
 I love you for who you are.
 We miss you.
 Will you come back home?”